 A little tomato on your menu could be the key to healthier blood pressure.
 In addition to boasting plenty of vitamin C and quercetin, tomatoes are a great source of lycopene, which researchers at Ben-Gurion University in Israel have linked to significant reductions in blood pressure.
 Just don't try to get your fix from ketchup or bottled tomato sauce; the combination of sugar and salt in most recipes can send your blood sugar through the roof.

-They may not have been a tempting option to you as a kid, but lima beans are a wonder food for anyone trying to get their blood pressure under control.
+Lima beans are a wonder food for anyone trying to get their blood pressure under control.
 According to research published in the Journal of the American College of Nutrition, adding beans to your diet can help you get your blood pressure into a healthy range while keeping you full, making you less likely to reach for sugary or salty snacks that can cause your blood pressure to soar.

-Cooling down this summer is as healthy as it is delicious when you make watermelon part of your beat-the-heat meal plan.
+Cooling down this summer is as healthy as it is delicious when you make watermelon part of your meal plan.
 Not only is watermelon a good source of blood pressure-lowering vitamin C and lycopene, research published in the American Journal of Hypertension reveals that patients with prehypertension who added watermelon to their diet significantly reduced their blood pressure.